pinpie/pinpie/docs/tags.md

 Snippet is php file, that will be included, executed and parsed for other tags.
 Snippet tag starts with $ symbol: ```[[$some_snippet]]```.

 Snippet allow to transfer GET-like parameters inside its code.
 Just like in URL you can add variables to a snippet name: ```[[$snippet?foo=bar&cat=dog]]```.
 Inside snippet they will be available as variables ```$foo``` and ```$cat```.
 If variable or its value are changed, snippet is forced to be recached.
 So you don't have to worry about cache while in development.

+You can see some examples of tags usage in [tag examples](../examples/tags/readme.md).

 ## Snippet caching